-The project Self-care for New Moms and Kids under 5 is rooted in self-care concepts adopted from WHO Self-Care Guidelines 2022, the WHO 7- Point Plan on comprehensive diarrhoea control, and the Integrated Global Action Plan for the Prevention and Control of Pneumonia and Diarrhoea (GAPPD), aims to: i) Create awareness, ii) Empower new mothers, iii) Promote healthy behaviours, iv) Encourage community engagement, v) Address key diseases in young children, vi) Educate on essential pillars of self-care for new mothers, including food and health, predominant diseases in children 16 under 5 years old (U5), specifically diarrhoea and pneumonia, hygiene, antenatal check-ups, yoga, mental well-being, and birth spacing.
+The project Self-care for New Moms and Kids under 5 is rooted in self-care concepts adopted from WHO Self-Care Guidelines 2022, the WHO 7- Point Plan on comprehensive diarrhoea control, and the Integrated Global Action Plan for the Prevention and Control of Pneumonia and Diarrhoea (GAPPD), aims to: i) Create awareness, ii) Empower new mothers, iii) Promote healthy behaviours, iv) Encourage community engagement, v) Address key diseases in young children, vi) Educate on essential pillars of self-care for new mothers, including food and health, predominant diseases in children under 5 years old (U5), specifically diarrhoea and pneumonia, hygiene, antenatal check-ups, yoga, mental well-being, and birth spacing.
 The project strategy is built on four objectives: access, coverage, quality, and safety, targeting new mothers (pregnant and lactating mothers of children up to 2 years) and children under 6 years in tribal populations.
 The project is implemented in the districts of Bhavnagar, Gir Somnath (Gujarat), Dhule, Washim (Maharashtra) and Rajasamand (Rajasthan).
 During the reporting period, 70,000 households were visited and 22,000 pregnant women and mothers of kids under 5 have been sensitised.
-A total of 27,000 children have also been engaged with towards prevention of diarrhoea and pneumonia.
+A total of 27,000 children have also benefitted from interventions aimed at preventing diarrhoea and pneumonia.

-Project Self Care for New Moms and Kids Under Five Project AHANA The project is implemented with the objective of expanding HIV testing access by building capacities of peripheral health workers and converging HIV testing with primary health services at all VHNDs, urban health facilities and in private health facilities.
-It also focuses on ensuring sustainable Prevention of Parent to Child Transmission (PPTCT) services and developing a robust data management system through continuous monitoring and mentoring of the facilities for quality record keeping and bring them 'level ready' for the Elimination of Mother to Child Transmission (EMTCT) data validation exercise.
-Under the project, a strong outreach system at the district level has been established to support HIV-positive pregnant women (PPW), their partners/spouses, and HIV Exposed Infants (HEI) in accessing PPTCT services in both public and private sectors provided by the National AIDS Control Organisation (NACO).
+Project Self Care for New Moms and Kids Under Five Project AHANA The objective of this project is expanding HIV testing access by building capacities of peripheral health workers and converging HIV testing with primary health services at all VHNDs, urban health facilities and in private health facilities.
+It also focuses on ensuring sustainable Prevention of Parent to Child Transmission (PPTCT) services and developing a robust data management system through continuous monitoring and mentoring of the facilities for quality record keeping and bringing them 'level ready' for the Elimination of Mother to Child Transmission (EMTCT) data validation exercise.
+Under the project, a strong outreach system at the district level has been established to support HIV-Positive Pregnant Women (PPW) and their partners/spouses, and HIV Exposed Infants (HEI) in accessing PPTCT services in both public and private sectors provided by the National AIDS Control Organisation (NACO).
 The project is implemented in 307 Districts of Assam, Bihar, Chhattisgarh, Jharkhand, Odisha, Uttar Pradesh, Meghalaya, Sikkim, Manipur, Mizoram, Nagaland, Tripura and Arunachal Pradesh.
-The project has been catering to an annual estimated pregnancy of 1,40,45,050 (13 project states) and annual estimated PMTCT load of 7,704 PPW.
+The project has been catering to an estimated 1,40,45,050 pregnancies annually in 13 project states, and annual estimated PMTCT load of 7,704 PPW.

 Ahana successfully advocated for a single reporting system for documentation of HIV screening of the pregnant women.
-HMIS has undergone a revision and additional sections has been introduced to capture

-EVTHS related data.
+HMIS has undergone a revision and additional sections have been introduced to capture EVTHS related data.
 In the reporting period, 5,425 HIV-positive pregnant women received Antiretroviral Therapy (ART) during pregnancy.
 Engaging the private sector has been a key strategy under the project.
-Around 21,761 private health facilities were mapped, of which 8,321 facilities were found to be providing ANC services and 5,592 have been engaged and 5,144 are reporting the number of pregnant women screened for HIV to the government.
-Additionally, through 68 'One Stop Centres' (OSC) that provide various services to new/uncovered Key Populations, 1,00,227 (81,031 BP, 8,214 TG, 10,982 PWIDs) beneficiaries were reached out to and registered at the OSCs.
-Out of these, 83,951 clients were screened for HIV & knew their status.
-Around 7000 Clients have been linked with various social protection, welfare and livelihood schemes; apart from provision of other additional services like NCD screening, legal awareness, safe behaviour counselling services, etc. Through Prison and other close setting (OCS) intervention, 4.90 lakhs inmates in 357 prisons and 225 other closed settings have received an HIV test during the reporting period and 83% of positive inmates were linked to ART services.
-Additionally, 1.4 lakh inmates were tested for Syphilis, 3.88 lakh inmates screened for Case Study Overcoming stigma and discrimination
+Around 21,761 private health facilities were mapped, of which 8,321 facilities were found to be providing ANC services; 5,592 have been engaged; and 5,144 are reporting the number of pregnant women screened for HIV to the government.
+Additionally, through 68 One Stop Centres (OSC) that provide various services to new/uncovered Key Populations, 1,00,227 (81,031 BP, 8,214 TG, 10,982 PWIDs) beneficiaries were reached and registered at the OSCs.
+Out of these, 83,951 were screened for HIV and knew their status.
+Around 7,000 programme participants have been linked with various social protection, welfare, and livelihood schemes; apart from provision of other additional services like NCD screening, legal awareness, safe behaviour counselling services, etc. Case Study Overcoming stigma and discrimination